Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: Simulations Results

 \subsection{The [[5,1,3]] code}

 The $[[5,1,3]]$ code \cite{LMPZ96} has a check matrix

 This code is worth investigation because there are many four-cycles in a small check matrix.
 We remark that using the serial schedule enables conventional BP$_4$ to decode the $[[5,1,3]]$ code \cite{KL20}.
-Herein we use MBP$_4$ with the parallel schedule (parallel MBP$_4$) to investigate the effect of $\alpha$ and $\beta$.
+Herein we use the parallel schedule to investigate the effect of $\alpha$, as well as $\beta$, in \eq{eq:gamma_nm2}.